julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 - end-of-day tension
 - emotional overwhelm that isn’t extreme

-It’s a good **baseline tea**—something you can return to regularly.
+It’s a good **baseline tea**, something you can return to regularly.

 ## ✦ Why This Blend Ratio Works
 lemon balm = dominant (nervous system regulator)